 We have installed LED lighting where possible.
-During the year, we participated in the Public Sector Decarbonisation Scheme and have installed two Air Sourced Heat Pumps to replace gas boilers.
+During the prior year, we participated in the Public Sector Decarbonisation Scheme and have installed two Air Sourced Heat Pumps to replace gas boilers.
+During 21.22 the trust has obtained capital funding to replace an oil-fired boiler with an Air Sourced Heat Pump at one of its schools.